Detecting AI-Generated Video via Frame Consistency: Experiments

-As mentioned in Section~\ref{short}, we found that previous detectors exhibit extraordinary capabilities when detecting specific generative models but lack generalization when unseen generative models are present.
-In the table~\ref{tab:main}, we quantitatively evaluate CNNDet~\cite{wang2020cnn}, DIF~\cite{sinitsa2023deep}, DIRE~\cite{wang2023dire}, Lgard~\cite{tan2023learning}, using the pre-trained weights provided by the official repository.
-Although these detectors have surprising performance in detecting generated images, their performance drops significantly on the task of detecting generated videos, with both ACC and AP below 60\%.
-As a result of retraining the above four detectors on the sub-dataset Text2Video-zero, their performance on specific video generation models greatly improved, but they still performed poorly for unseen generation models, and ACC and AP scores are still lower than 60\%, and even the retrained spatiotemporal convolutional network displays similar results.
-On the contrary, compared with previous detectors, our generated video detection method has excellent generalization for various unseen generation models.
-Specifically, on the task of generating video detection, the ACC increased by 17.74\% $ \sim $ 31.38\% and the AP by 16.73\% $\sim$ 49.18\%.
+Table~\ref{tab:main} compares CNNDet~\cite{wang2020cnn}, DIF~\cite{sinitsa2023deep}, DIRE~\cite{wang2023dire}, Lgard~\cite{tan2023learning}, UFDetect~\cite{ojha2023towards}, using the pre-trained weights provided by the official repository.
+Although these detectors have good performance in detecting generated images, their performance drops significantly on the task of detect AI-generated videos, with both ACC and AUC below 60\%.
+As a result of retraining the above five detectors on the sub-dataset Text2Video-zero, their performance on seen video generation models greatly improved, but they still performed poorly for unseen generation models, with ACC and AUC scores still lower than 60\%, and the retrained STNN presents similar results.
+On the contrary, our DeCoF has excellent generalizability for various unseen generation models.
+Compared with previous video classification methods based on pre-trained CLIP~\cite{lin2022frozen}, our method has still made significant progress.
+Specifically, on the task of AI-generated video detection, DeCoF outperforms previous detectors by 8.23\% $ \sim $ 31.38\% in ACC and 5.58\% $\sim$ 49.18\% in AUC.
 We also conducted cross-dataset evaluations.
-Table ~\ref{tab:main} shows that on the task of generating video detection, the ACC of the model trained on the other three data sets is much higher than that of the model trained on Text2Video-zero by 5.25\% $ \sim $ 13.44\%.
-This is because Text2Video-zero has the worst temporal continuity in all four T2V generation models.
+As shown in Table~\ref{tab:main}, the ACC of the model trained on the other three data sets is much higher than that of the model trained on Text2Video-zero by 5.25\% $ \sim $ 13.44\%.

 \textbf{Q2.
 How does our detector maintain robustness against noise and disturbances?}